kellyhennigan/Enigma-MID-scripts/README.md

 Behavioral data should be here:
 * data/[subjid]/behavior/mid_matrix_wEnd.csv 	# stim timing file

-Open up that file and confirm that there are 549 rows, including the header file.
-Because we use a "TR-locked" design, meaning that our trial timing is locked to the timing of fmri data acquisition, each row in the stim file will correspond to a volume of fmri data after we omit the first 6 volumes from each scan and concatenate the scans together.
+There should be 549 rows, inclusive of the header row.
+Because we use a "TR-locked" design, meaning that our trial timing is locked to the timing of fmri data acquisition, each row in the stim file will correspond to a volume of fmri data after we omit the first 6 volumes from each scan and concatenate the scans together (i.e., there will be 548 volumes of pre-processed fmri data).